qzlshy/protein_protein/README.md

 # protein_protein
-Coding protein sequence to a vector with convolutional neural network and predict protein interaction.
+Coding protein sequence to a vector with convolutional neural network and predict protein interaction by pytorch.